Three Strategies to Maintain Health and Fitness

 Although COVID-19 has caused temporary changes to our way of life, we shouldn’t let it put a damper on doing healthy activities.
 Now more than ever is the time to keep an active, healthy lifestyle, while still following the latest guidelines from the Centers for Disease Control and Prevention to prevent the spread.
 Doing so will help in fighting this virus.
 And regular physical activity boosts your immune system, prevents chronic conditions, and even helps to fight anxiety and fear.

 Physical therapists encourage Americans to keep moving in or around their homes while following social distancing guidelines and other government orders.
-PTs are health care’s movement experts who improve quality of life through prescribed exercise, hands-on care, and patient education.
+PTs are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.

 The strategies and tips in this article are provided by PTs to help you stay active and maintain your flexibility and strength.
 They also can help you avoid any unintended effects caused by gym closures and temporary limits on mobility.

 Three Strategies for Keeping Your Body Healthy During Social Distancing

 For each strategy or exercise, choose the level of intensity or length of time that fits your current ability and fitness level.
 If you’re not sure, start with level 1 and contact your doctor or physical therapist if you don’t know what intensity is right for you.

 Moving your body is critical to good health.
 Although social distancing limits our mobility, we need to find opportunities to keep moving.
 Try to get 30 minutes of physical activity each day that increases your heart rate or challenges your breathing in whatever number of sessions.
 Three 10-minute segments are just as good as one 30-minute session.